JMarte03/random-background-generator/README.md

 This app is built with React Native and leverages the useState hook to manage and display dynamic state changes for the background color:

 - **React Native**: For the overall UI and functionality.
-- **useState Hook**: To manage the background color and display the hex code dynamically.
+- **useState Hook**: To manage the background color and display the hex code dynamically

 ### Key Features: